Sthibow/SQL-Exercises-/README.md

 # SQL-Exercises-
-The exercise from brightlearn for understanding sql more
+The exercise from brightlearn for understanding sql more using databricks